neobotix/neo_mm_400/README.md

 Its small footprint makes the MM-400 perfect for use in narrow environments where other robots cannot navigate.

+# Documentation

+Please find our documentations at https://docs.neobotix.de/

 # Contact information

 For more information please visit our website at www.neobotix-robots.com.